SamedYalniz/CV/CV.md

 As an Economics and Management student and recent [Makers Academy] (http://www.makersacademy.com/) junior web developer, I can't wait to join a company and write code the world will use.
+Looking for a developer job alongside my studies.
+Why?
+Because I love coding

 ## :book: <a name="skills">Skills</a>
 ------
 #### Problem solving
-- enjoying it, loving the struggle on a problem and smile and relief afterwards, research, creativity, multiple solutions, one way is not working we try it another, I can't leave a problem unsolved,  worked after hours for the makers academy final project to solve a problem
+- enjoying it, loving the struggle on a problem and smile and relief afterwards, research, creativity, multiple solutions, one way is not working we try it another, I can't leave a problem unsolved,  worked after hours for the makers academy final project to solve a problem (when did you have to solve a problem) during makers academy in group projects

 #### Fast Learner
 - understanding fast through problem solving skills, learning a new language, changing work environment or projects not a problem at all, confident that I can learn everything with enough time,